usman6/email-scheduler/README.md

 }'
 ```

+Once the cron job runs after user is created, ```email-processor``` will print the email object before producing it to kafka topic.
+Details about sending of emails will also be clearly visible in ```email-sender``` logs.

 # Swagger Documentation

 Swagger UI based API docs are available at the following end point.
 It is for demonstration purpose.
 It is not a complete documentation.
 Postman collection located under ```/email-manager-api/scripts``` contains complete documentation.